markmoxon/elite-source-code-6502-second-processor/README.md

 The code on this site is identical to the version released on [Ian Bell's personal website](http://www.elitehomepage.org/) (it's just been reformatted to be more readable).

 The commentary is copyright &copy; Mark Moxon.
 Any misunderstandings or mistakes in the documentation are entirely my fault.

+Huge thanks are due to the original authors for not only creating such an important piece of my childhood, but also for releasing the source code for us to play with; to Paul Brink for his annotated disassembly; and to Kieran Connell for his [BeebAsm version](https://github.com/kieranhj/elite-beebasm), which I forked as the original basis for this project.
+You can find more information about this project in the [accompanying website's project page](https://www.bbcelite.com/about_site/about_this_project.html).

 The following archive from Ian Bell's site forms the basis for this project: